emmahewson/mp2_travel_quiz/README.md

         * This means that the same colours are always used for the same personalities
     * The pie chart animates on - animation by chart.js
     * The pie chart sections have a hover effect on them, when you hover over them you see the personality type and the percentage - hover functionality from chart.js
+    * During testing I discovered that chart.js is not supported by older Safari versions on IOS (12 and earlier) - in this situation a try / catch statement is used to replace the failed pie chart with a `<p>` element telling the user their browser doesn't support the pie chart.
 * The final paragraph of text is personalised based on the 2nd and 3rd place scores (if over 15%) to explain to the user how the country recommendation is based on all the aspects of their personality, rather than just on the winning personality type.
 </details>